Reina234/polymer_md_automation/README.md

 This README is a work in progress.

-This repo contains code for automating GROMACS molecular dynamics simulation, currently capable of handling addition homopolymers and simple alternating copolymers.
+This repo contains code for the GROMACS molecular dynamics automation portion of my IIB Research Project.
+It is currently capable of handling addition homopolymers and simple alternating copolymers.
 The repository also has methods for automatically deriving coarse-grained force fields via force-matching methodology against short atomistic trajectories, as well as tools for constructing the full coarse-grained system.
 However, this has not yet been integrated into the full simulation automation due to time constraints, and exists just as manual-use functionality.

 Overall workflow handling is done via the simulation manager, it uses CSV data for solvents information and a list for the monomer smiles (generates all combinations of 1, 2, 3 monomer type composition).
 This is called in main.py.
 Caching, error logging, output formatting is all handled by `SimulationManager`.
 Cache, logs, and temp folders will be automatically generated.